QBisConsult/psql-api/README.md

 Please check the SSL documentation page for more information.

 See SETTINGS chapter for this server SSL setup after installation.

+FEATURES

+Implements all CRUD operations (CREATE, READ, UPDATE, DELETE).
+Automatically imports the database structure and create a metadata of your database.Single point access, accept POST/PUT/GET/DELETE http methods and respond with a JSON data object.

+Basic operations can be used from the start:

+    CREATE - insert records
+    READ - read one record by ID
+    UPDATE - update one record
+    DELETE - delete one record

+The servers accepts batch of different commands at once and uses transactions by default.

+Inject your code BEFORE and AFTER operations in order to customize access to each action.

+Create queries and access them with simple GET commands.

+Current version can be set to access data from one PostgreSQL server.

+This RESTful API server can be used to offer WEB services for various kind of applications and devices over HTTP/HTTPS protocol like WEB, mobile or IoT applications  that consumes WEB services.

 License open source MIT